awsdocs/amazon-eks-user-guide/doc_source/gpu-ami.md

 ## Example GPU manifest<a name="example-gpu-manifest"></a>

-This section provides an example pod manifest for you to test that your GPU workers are configured properly\.
+This section provides an example pod manifest for you to test that your GPU nodes are configured properly\.

 **Example Get `nvidia-smi` output**
-This example pod manifest launches a Cuda container that runs `nvidia-smi` on a worker node\.
+This example pod manifest launches a Cuda container that runs `nvidia-smi` on a node\.
 Create a file called `nvidia-smi.yaml`, copy and paste the following manifest into it, and save the file\.

 ```
 apiVersion: v1